Battles of Narvik: Aftermath

 Most troops were untested in battle.
 The Gebirgsjäger had participated in the invasion of Poland and some of the troops that had been air dropped over Bjørnfjell had fought in the Netherlands.
 Some of the French Foreign Legionnaires came directly from fighting in North Africa and most of the Polish officers and many of the soldiers had participated in the defence of Poland, some even in the Spanish Civil War and were highly motivated.

 The Allies had sea and air superiority until the very last stage of the operation, but did not take full advantage.
 The Germans lost the naval battle, but achieved the main goal of their operation: the successful Operation Weserübung and occupation of Norway.
 Around Narvik, German naval losses were high: they lost 10 destroyers (50 percent of their entire destroyer force), one submarine, and several support ships.
 In exchange, they sank one aircraft carrier, four Allied destroyers and damaged several others.
-The reason for this defeat lay in the German plans, which made it impossible for the destroyers to retire quickly, even if they had had adequate supplies.
+The reason for their defeat lay in the German plans, which made it impossible for their destroyers to retire quickly, even if they had had adequate supplies.
 This was compounded by the design of German destroyers: despite their relatively large size and armament, they had inadequate fuel and ammunition storage.
 The British forces achieved an indisputable local naval victory but were unprepared to follow it up with any land operation.
 This allowed the Germans to consolidate their foothold in Norway and made the subsequent Allied counter-invasion more difficult.